Current MATCP Board Members

 Corey R. Moon

-Corey R. Moon was elected as the Prosecuting Attorney of Knox County in November of 2018.
-Prior to that he was the Assistant Prosecuting Attorney in Lewis County for three years.
-He has worked as an Associate Attorney with De Coster Law, LLC in Monticello and also at The Benson Law Firm, LLC in Kirksville.
+Corey Moon is the Associate Circuit Judge of Lewis County, Missouri.
+Prior to that he was the Prosecuting Attorney of Knox County.
+He has been the assistant prosecutor of Lewis and Macon counties.
+He has worked as an associate attorney with the Benson Law Firm, LLC in Kirksville, De Coster Law, LLC, in Monticello, and Meisner Law Firm, LLC in Macon.
 He graduated from Truman State University in 2011, earning a bachelor’s degree in both Justice Systems and Political Science.
 He earned his law degree from the University of Missouri-Columbia in 2014.
-He currently serves the Missouri Bar as a member on the Young Lawyers’ Section Council, which encompasses 20 northeast Missouri counties.
-He is originally from Canton, Missouri, and has previously been a resident of Macon County.
-When he’s not working, he enjoys spending time with his family and his daughter, Bria.
+He is from Canton, Missouri, and has previously been a resident of Macon County.
+When he’s not working, he enjoys spending time with his family, including his wife, Leslie, and daughter, Bria.

 Angie Plunkett earned a B.S. in Criminal Justice from Southeast Missouri State University in 1990.
 She served as a Missouri Probation and Parole Officer for 14 years before she began working as a local Drug Court Administrator in 2005, launching five rural drug court programs in Southeast Missouri.
 Angie also worked two years as a legislative assistant for the Missouri Senate, serving as staff to the Senate Committee on Veterans Affairs and Pensions.
 In 2010, Angie became the Statewide Treatment Court Coordinator for the Missouri Office of State Courts Administrator (OSCA).
 As statewide coordinator she provided executive oversight and technical assistance to ensure the 149 adult, DWI, family, juvenile and veteran treatment court programs operated effectively.
 She was the grant writer and project manager for two BJA grants and served as principal staff to the Drug Courts Coordinating Commission, the Treatment Courts Committee and the Missouri Association of Treatment Courts (MATCP) Equity Committee.
 She also acted as co-facilitator for the state drug court coordinators and was a member of the CCJ/COSCA Problem-Solving Court Committee.
 Angie became the Criminal Justice Services Manager for the Missouri Department of Mental Health (DMH) in November 2018 and currently serves as the DMH liaison for the courts, Department of Corrections and the Justice Reinvestment Initiative.